dedix-7/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-# About
+# Almost a circle project
-A project to prep for the aiurbnb project
+A project to help me get ready for the arbnb project
+## Having fun